High-accuracy variational Monte Carlo for frustrated magnets with deep neural networks: Square lattice model

 \subsection{Excited states}

 We further benchmarked our method by obtaining variational energies in the symmetry sectors corresponding to the lowest-lying excitations of the two ordered phases bordering the Dirac spin-liquid phase.
 In the Néel state, these come from a tower of states corresponding to the gapless magnon mode at the $M$ point~\cite{Anderson1952TOS}: the lowest entry of this tower is a triplet transforming according to the $M.A_1$ irrep of the space group.
 In the columnar valence-bond-solid proposed by Ref.~\cite{Ferrari2020GaplessExcitations}, breaking translational symmetry yields four degenerate singlet ground states, including a pair transforming according to the $X.B_2$ irrep, which become the lowest-lying excited states in a finite-size system.
-We used networks of the same architecture as in the ground-state simulations, and initialised them with the converged parameters of the latter.
-This amounts to using the ground state to generate an initial guess for the excited state by changing the irrep characters $\chi$ in~\eqref{eq: irrep projection formula}.
-We found that these networks start at variational energies close to that of the ground state and converge quickly (100--300 SR steps with 4096 Monte Carlo samples) to a stable variational energy.
-By contrast, networks trained from scratch either became unstable or levelled off at extremely high energies.

-Our best estimates for the gaps between the excited and ground-state energies are given in Table~\ref{tab: square excited}.
-Results for the $M.A_1^-$ excited state, corresponding to the Néel tower of states, matches the most accurate variational results in the literature~\cite{Nomura2021Dirac-TypeSpectroscopy}.
-By stark contrast, the VBS excited states $X.B_2^+$ remain stuck at several times the gap estimated in Ref.~\cite{Nomura2021Dirac-TypeSpectroscopy}.
-This suggests that the physics of the conventional Néel order is more readily represented by GCNNs than VBS order, consistent with our findings in the ground state, even though the sign structure does not have an obvious role for these excited states.
+We trained networks of the same structure as used for the ground-state estimates using the transfer learning procedure outlined in Sec.~\ref{sec: training protocol}.
+Our best estimates for the gaps between the excited and ground-state energies in these two symmetry sectors are given in Table~\ref{tab: square excited}.
+These gaps all match the corresponding results of Ref.~\cite{Nomura2021Dirac-TypeSpectroscopy} within 10\%, suggesting that the necessarily more complex sign structure of the excited states poses little additional difficulty for the GCNN.